toliaqat/xenon-wiki/simple-transactions.md

         this.host.testWait();
     }

+# Conflicts
+Operations invoked on services participating in a transaction can conflict.
+The Simple Transaction Service conflict detection and handling is simple: if a service is enrolled in a transaction, operations outside the context of the transaction (including both transactional operations in the context of a different transaction and non-transactional operations) fail with an IllegalStateException.

+In the future we might provide finer control over the isolation level, for example: the ability to perform non-transactional read on a service enrolled in a transaction.

 # Implementation
 The implementation is captured in SimpleTransactionService, which has two parts:
 * A service which acts as a transaction coordinator for a given transaction id.